 The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

-strongly implied, about S&M and associated activities.
+strongly implied, and graphics about S&M and associated activities.

 aren't necessarily scene soundtracks, although